AggelikiKonstadinidou/rule-editor-portlet/README.md

 # rule-editor-portlet
-current version of rule editor
+This is the current version of Rule Editor of Cloud4All.

 Rule Editor is a portlet using the [Liferay Platform] (http://www.liferay.com/).
 In order to build and run the portlet use the following instructions.